aimat-lab/TA-BG/README.md

 TA-BG experiments are performed in two stages.
 First, a reverse KLD experiment at elevated temperature needs to be performed (using, e.g.
 `./configs/paper/aldp/rev_kld_1200K.yaml`).
-The annealing is then performed in a separate experiment, where the checkpoint from the pre-training is used (set `config.training.checkpoint_path` to a checkpoint from the pre-training experiment).
+The annealing is then performed in a separate experiment, where the checkpoint from the pre-training is used (set config option `training.checkpoint_path` to a checkpoint from the pre-training experiment).